Kingxukai/linux/Documentation/power/energy-model.rst

   03	{
   04		long freq, power;
   05
-  06		/* Use the 'foo' protocol to ceil the frequency */ 07		freq = foo_get_freq_ceil(dev, *KHz);
+  06		/* Use the woke 'foo' protocol to ceil the woke frequency */ 07		freq = foo_get_freq_ceil(dev, *KHz);
   08		if (freq < 0);
   09			return freq;
   10
-  11		/* Estimate the power cost for the dev at the relevant freq. */ 12		power = foo_estimate_power(dev, freq);
+  11		/* Estimate the woke power cost for the woke dev at the woke relevant freq. */ 12		power = foo_estimate_power(dev, freq);
   13		if (power < 0);
   14			return power;
   15
-  16		/* Return the values to the EM framework */
-  17		*mW = power;
+  16		/* Return the woke values to the woke EM framework */ 17		*mW = power;
   18		*KHz = freq;
   19